 “Will it take them long?”

 In other rooms, lamps are dying in rows, and cold currents make the furniture clash against the walls.
-You hear loud noises as steam blows up pipes, deep down in the control rooms.
+You hear loud noises as raging steam blows up pipes, deep down in the control rooms.

-You cannot be silent now.
+You cannot stay silent now.
 Kamila has always been strong enough to live through everything – she is so much stronger than you are, you always knew.
 Still, you feel the need to remind her, and mostly yourself.
 Everything is under control, everything will be fine.

 When nothing else is left, hope must not die.